hundeo:

 Brewer's yeast is particularly suitable as a dietary supplement and for coat and skin care.
 As an additive in the feed unfolds its effect from the inside.

 Many dog owners who give their pets brewer's yeast are convinced of the effects.
-I started feeding brewer's yeast to my four-legged friend about a year ago and have also been positively surprised.
-Since then, his coat shines particularly beautifully.
+I started feeding brewer's yeast to my dog about a year ago and have also been positively surprised.
+His coat has been particularly shiny since then.

 Since you can't go much wrong with brewer's yeast and there are no problematic side effects, I recommend just giving it a try.